suelliton/Ton-Player/README.md

-#Presentation
-This is a music player constructed with python and flet framework.
+This is a music player builded with python and flet framework.

 #Features
 - Create playlist/album
 - Load musics file mp3 from hard disc
 - Search albums/artists in spotify